 Initial estimates of the overall equipment dimensions for the various options did not suggest any significant differences among the options.
-Therefore, the same cavern dimensions were used for all options, although it is possible that for the higher head options, the cavern width could be reduced slightly.
+Therefore, the same cavern dimensions were used for all options.
 The control block, designed in 4 levels, would be situated between the machine and transformer halls, and would be flanked by a busbar tunnel on each side.

 The Supplementary Feasibility Study has revisited the installed capacity of 1000MW (3x334MW) as was initially proposed in the November 2000 Feasibility Study.
-The new installed capacity is increased to 1520MW (4x380MW).
+The new installed capacity is currently proposed to be 1520MW (4x380MW).